Marine Weather and Tide Forecast for Hertford, NC

 Marine Forecasts

-Wed night - NE winds 5 to 10 kt.
+Tonight - SE winds 5 to 10 kt.
 Waves 1 ft or less.

-Thu night - SE winds 5 to 10 kt, becoming S after midnight.
+Thu night - SE winds around 10 kt, becoming S after midnight.
 Waves 1 ft or less.

-Fri - NW winds 5 to 10 kt, becoming E in the afternoon.
+Sun - NW winds 5 to 10 kt, becoming ne in the afternoon.
 Waves 1 ft or less.
+A chance of showers and tstms in the afternoon.

 winds and waves higher in and near tstms.